openedx/edx-documentation/en_us/course_authors/source/proctored_exams/proctored_enabling.rst

 Configuring Proctoring Backend
 ******************************

-The choice of proctoring backend can be configured.
+The choice of proctoring provider can be configured.
 Since Fall 2019, the default proctoring provider is **RPNow** by PSI.
-To use **Proctortrack** by Verificient, please follow these steps to change the proctoring backend:
+To use **Proctortrack** by Verificient, please follow these steps to change the proctoring provider:

-.. warning:: Changing the proctoring backend for a course after proctored exams have been created in course content is not supported.
+.. warning:: Changing the proctoring provider for a course after proctored exams have been created in course content is not supported.
 Please create proctored exams only after making a final decision of which proctoring backend your course will use.